 - Attend to the business model: The treasures in heaven that we care about are people—not money or buildings or websites.
 We care about people.
 But if we don’t attend to the “business” of our mission, our mission will not be effective.
 Put another way, if the business is managed and run well, then the real work of the mission is much more fruitful.

 - Align money and mission: Mission is primary.
 Money is also important.
 Both need to be attended to for successful social enterprise to happen.
 The most fruitful scenario is when the two come together as one integrated whole.
 (I will return to this subject in a future article.)

 - Embrace risk and failure: We don’t serve a God who wants us to bury our talent in the ground and play it safe.
-We don’t serve a God who punishes risk taking or failure.
+We don’t serve a God who punishes risk-taking or failure.
 We serve a God who is so much bigger than even our grandest ideas or dreams.
-So we have to be willing to risk, and fail, in order to have a greatest impact.
+So we have to be willing to risk and fail to have the greatest impact.

 If your congregation wants to experiment with social enterprise (using the church) I will suggest three resources that may be helpful to you:

 - The What Now?
 Tool by RootedGood.
-The “What Now?” tool will guide you and your leadership team through an engaging, efficient, and interactive process for making decisions about how to fulfill your mission in the current environment.
-Designed to help congregations pivot during COVID-19, this tool is a great launching off point for evaluating how you can best fulfill your mission as we emerge from the pandemic as well.
+The “What Now?” tool will guide you and your leadership team through an engaging, efficient, and interactive process for making decisions about fulfilling your mission in the current environment.
+Designed to help congregations pivot during COVID-19, this tool is a great launching point for evaluating how you can best fulfill your mission as we emerge from the pandemic as well.

 - You can also read more about the story of Pres House and much more detailed descriptions of the ingredients above in my book, “We Aren’t Broke: Uncovering Hidden Resources for Mission and Ministry.”
 It is available for pre-order at Amazon.com or any of your favorite bookstores.